ibm-cloud-docs/cis/mtls.md

    ```
    {: pre}

-   Without a client certificate in the request, a "403 forbidden" response displays and the site cannot be accessed.
+   Without a client certificate in the request, a "403 forbidden" response displays and the site can't be accessed.
 1. Add your client certificate information to the request:

    ```bash